Paul Pryor

-John Paul Pryor (July 10, 1927 – December 15, 1995) was a professional baseball umpire who worked in the National League from 1961 to 1981.
+John Paul Pryor (July 10, 1927 – December 15, 1995) was an American professional baseball umpire who worked in the National League from 1961 to 1981.
 Pryor wore uniform number 13 for most of his career.
 Pryor umpired 3,094 major league games in his 21-year career.
 He umpired in three World Series (1967, 1973 and 1980), four League Championship Series (1970, 1974, 1977 and 1981) and three All-Star Games (1963, 1971 and 1978).

 Playing and coaching career

 Pryor was a minor league baseball pitcher from 1945 to 1948 in the St. Louis Cardinals, Philadelphia Athletics and Brooklyn Dodgers organizations.
 Not long after graduating from High Point College, Pryor came to Denton, North Carolina as a high school football and baseball coach.
 Pryor umpired in the Winter Leagues in Puerto Rico for two seasons early in his major league career.
 He later moved to Racine, Wisconsin in order to be able to commute between Chicago and Milwaukee when he was assigned to work Cubs and Braves games.
 He took offseason teaching and coaching positions at St. Lucy's Parochial School and Dominican College respectively.
+Mr Pryor was also a gym teacher at Roosevelt Elementary School in Racine.